-We have reviewed 1 Arkansas installment loan lenders.
+We have reviewed 1 option for Arkansas installment loans.

 Our review of installment loans considers three areas: reputation, cost, and features.
-Reputation considers state licensing and Better Business Bureau scores.
+Reputation considers things like state licensing and Better Business Bureau scores.
 Cost is based on terms, fees, and rates.
-Features include things like credit reporting or fee transparency.
+Features include ares like credit reporting or fee transparency.

-A listing in this table is not an endorsement.
-This table includes all lenders we have reviewed who offer loans to Arkansas residents.
+A listing in this table is not an endorsement by us as we include all lenders we have reviewed that offer loans to Arkansas residents.

 Visit Plain Green Loans for product eligibility.